 - influence of personality traits, attitudes and societal norms in explaining gender gaps in economic and societal outcomes

-- the use of psychology to understand behavioural change and effective policy design
+- the use of psychology to understand behavioural change and design policy

 - indicators of disadvantage, inequality and wellbeing

-In her role as the National Chair of the Women in Economics Network, Leonora can speak about the creation of WEN; the value of diversity in policy and economic decision-making; and the research evidence and policy insights that can inform the pursuit of gender equality in economics and other traditionally male-concentrated domains.
+Leonora currently serves as the National Chair of the Women in Economics Network.
+She is also available to speak about the creation of WEN; the value of diversity in policy and economic decision-making; and the research and policy insights that can inform the pursuit of gender equality in economics and other traditionally male-concentrated domains.

 Areas of ExpertiseMedia - Demographics